themarquisdesheric/amber-health/src/pages/articles/2019-09-28-endometriosis-treatment.md

 </blockquote>

-In theory, hormonal suppression is thought to decrease endometriosis tissue activity.
+In theory, hormonal suppression is thought to decrease endometriosis tissue activity by halting menses.
 However, there are <a href="https://www.thecrrs.com/endometriosis-excision-surgery/" target="_blank" rel="noopener noreferrer">several problems</a> with this approach.
-Although suppressed, the endometriosis is still progressing and going deeper.
-Since the disease was never removed, the tissues will reactivate once suppression stops.
-High recurrence rates of disease are associated with all hormonal medical options.
+Although suppressed, the endometriosis is still <a href="https://www.jmig.org/article/S1553-4650(16)30047-4/abstract" target="_blank" rel="noopener noreferrer">progressing and growing deeper</a>.
+Since the disease was never removed, the endometriosis tissue will reactivate once suppression stops and <a href="https://www.thecrrs.com/endometriosis-excision-surgery/" target="_blank" rel="noopener noreferrer">symptoms will return</a>. <a href="https://www.contemporaryobgyn.net/endometriosis/case-surgery-endometriosis" target="_blank" rel="noopener noreferrer">High recurrence rates</a> of disease are associated with all hormonal medical options.

 <blockquote class="blockquote">All medical therapy, whether administered as first-line treatment or postoperatively, is associated with high rates of disease recurrence.